What is SOC 2? Complete Guide for IT Leaders

 What SOC 2 Actually Is (And Why It's Not a Regulation)

-SOC 2 emerged from the American Institute of Certified Public Accountants — the AICPA — who created a framework called the Trust Services Criteria.
-That framework became the backbone for what we now call SOC 2, a type of audit specifically designed for service organizations — companies that store, process, or transmit other companies' data.
+SOC 2 is a third-party audit framework designed for service organizations that store, process, or transmit other companies' data — and no government agency enforces it or fines you for not having one.
+It emerged from the American Institute of Certified Public Accountants — the AICPA — who created a framework called the Trust Services Criteria.
+That framework became the backbone for what we now call SOC 2.
 The reason your customers are asking about it is straightforward: they have their own security obligations, and those obligations extend to every vendor they share data with.
 A SOC 2 report is how they get a third-party auditor to verify that you're trustworthy enough to handle their information.

 This is where SOC 2 differs fundamentally from regulatory frameworks like HIPAA or PCI DSS.
 Those exist because a government agency or industry consortium decided that certain types of organizations must meet specific security requirements.
 Violate them and you face fines.
 SOC 2 works differently.
 No government agency enforces it.
 Nobody will fine you for not having one.
 But in practice, especially if you sell to mid-market or enterprise companies, not having a SOC 2 report increasingly means not closing deals.
 Market pressure, it turns out, is more effective than regulation.
 Your customers aren't asking for SOC 2 to be difficult.
 They're asking for it because their own auditors, their insurers, and their clients are asking them to verify that every vendor in their ecosystem meets some baseline standard for handling data responsibly.